 Current immunizations, ability to pass drug screening and background check, TB test and receive the flu shot.

 What is the application process?

 Talk to your teachers, case managers, vocational rehabilitation counselors and family to make sure this program is right for you.

-Complete the application with your counselor and family by the deadline.
+Complete the application with your counselor and family by Thursday, June 30th, 2022.

 Attend an Open House & ask questions of the staff and current interns.

 Complete an interview with the Project SEARCH Committee.

 The independence and progress our son has made has been so rewarding and it has been a true blessing to both him and our family.
 We truly appreciate the wonderful staff who have dedicated their time to make this program a success.
 We would highly recommend Project SEARCH.